Joe just asked me if I got any water. No, Joe. I got coffee.

 “Nah, I think blondie’s gonna yack in that bag.”

-We arrived at the small island beach where we would be snorkeling and hanging out for two hours.
-We were all given equipment and instructed on its use then turned loose for a half hour of independent snorkeling before Nick would lead the guided snorkeling.
+We arrived at the small island beach where we would be for the next two hours.
+We were given snorkeling equipment and instructed on its use then turned loose for a half hour of independent swim before Nick would lead the guided snorkeling.
 He asked me if I would go down to the bottom and free the mooring line which was caught under a rock.
 Aye aye, Cap’n.
 I did as instructed and he told me I could have one extra free beer.
 I didn’t take the beer, but I do now consider myself part of Nick’s crew.

 When it was time for Nick to lead the guided swim, about ten of us gathered in the shallows and listened to his instructions.
 Stay close to Nick.
 That’s about it.